 - Certified gluten-free oats (watch out for reactions).

 I hope this information provides you with a new insight and if you are feeling some of these symptoms after eating gluten, reach out to your Doctor.
 You can be sure that he will perform the right tests for your diagnosis and ensure the best treatment for you.
 Lastly, the dietary changes might seem much, but now you know that alternatives are right on the tip of your fingers and they are tasty too.- Ana Paola Rodríguez Arciniega.
 MS

 Leonard, Maureen M., et al. “Celiac disease and nonceliac gluten sensitivity: a review.”
 Jama 318.7 (2017): 647-656.

 Zellweger, Fabian, and Alexander Eggel.
 “IgE?associated allergic disorders: recent advances in etiology, diagnosis, and treatment.”
 Allergy 71.12 (2016): 1652-1661.

 Cianferoni, Antonella.
 “Wheat allergy: diagnosis and management.”
 Journal of Asthma and Allergy 9 (2016): 13.

 Catassi, Carlo, and Alessio Fasano.
 “Celiac disease.”
 Gluten-free cereal products and beverages.
 Academic Press, 2008.
 1-I.

-The information herein on "Gluten-Associated Conditions" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Gluten-Associated Conditions" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*